foz/foz.github.com/macosx.md

 	$ defaults write -g NSNavPanelExpandedStateForSaveMode -bool TRUE

+Set the default screenshot format as JPEG (instead of the default, PNG):

+	$ defaults write com.apple.screencapture type -string JPG

-Change the location of screenshots
+Change the location of screenshots to a different folder (the default is the Desktop)

-  	$ defaults write com.apple.screencapture location /Full/Path/To/Folder
+  	$ defaults write com.apple.screencapture location ~/Desktop/screenshots

 Enable debug mode in Safari